FAQ's

 Efficiencies for each drone will increase marginally at lower GPAs and decrease at higher GPAs.

-How Fast Can the Drone Fly While Spraying?
+How Fast Can the Drone Fly while Spraying?

 In manual mode, a drone can reach speeds of up to 33 feet per second, or 22.5 mph.
 In automated mode, it can operate at speeds of up to 23 feet per second, or 15.5 mph.
-Even at these speeds, the drones are capable of following slopes with an incline of up to 30 degrees and detecting obstacles in their path.
+Even at these speeds, the drones are capable of following slopes with an incline of up to 50 degrees and detecting obstacles in their path.

-What is the Lifespan of a Sprayer Drone?
+What is the Lifespan of a Drone?

 Overall, the drone is designed for durability.
 It lacks major parts that wear down over time.
 Essentially, with proper care and avoidance of crashes, there should be no need for part replacements for an extended period.